JulienBacquart/MTW-MeSH-wiki/Home.md

     - rewrite binaries and static, templates, tools dirs in <MTW_HOME_DIR>
     - start the MTW services
 * Apache Jena/Fuseki upgrades
-    - do not reuse old data - always make last backup to [restore](https://github.com/filak/MTW-MeSH/wiki/Loading-MeSH-datasets#loading-data-from-a-backup) as new version
+    - do not reuse old data - always use the last backup to [restore](https://github.com/filak/MTW-MeSH/wiki/Loading-MeSH-datasets#loading-data-from-a-backup) as new version
 * Manual/FAQ \#TBD...

 # Support